-- Sprinklers must never be painted; - Nothing may be hung from the sprinkler piping or sprinkler heads; - Sprinkler heads may never be obstructed or altered; - Nothing may be stored within 18 inches from the sprinkler head; - Frisbees, footballs, baseballs, etc., are not to be thrown in rooms, hallways, or other public areas; - Report any damages to the sprinkler system to the front desk immediately.
+- Sprinklers must never be painted. - Nothing may be hung from the sprinkler piping or sprinkler heads. - Sprinkler heads may never be obstructed or altered. - Nothing may be stored within 18 inches from the sprinkler head. - Frisbees, footballs, baseballs, etc., are not to be thrown in rooms, hallways or other public areas. - Report any damages to the sprinkler system to the front desk immediately.

 By a mandate of the State Fire Marshal, an action plan has been adopted by OSU and Housing and Residential Life.
 Regulations are in effect regarding tampering with any fire safety equipment.
-This includes, but is not limited to, smoke detectors, sprinkler heads, fire alarms, and fire extinguishers.
+This includes, but is not limited to, smoke detectors, sprinkler heads, fire alarms and fire extinguishers.
 The first offense of tampering will result in the student(s) being assessed a fine of \$500 (if the room is double occupancy, then each student will be assessed \$250).
-The student(s) will also be placed on Housing and Residential Life Probation, and receive an educational sanction.
-On the second offense, a \$500 fine will be assessed (\$500 to each resident if double occupancy); the student(s) will be removed from University housing, and the contract(s) must be paid in full; an incident report will be forwarded to OSU Police Department and Environmental Health and Safety for a code violation citation with a potential fine of \$5,000 and one year imprisonment; and student(s) will be referred to Student Conduct Education and Administration.
+The student(s) will also be placed on Housing and Residential Life Probation and receive an educational sanction.
+On the second offense, a \$500 fine will be assessed (\$500 to each resident if double occupancy); the student(s) will be removed from university housing, and the contract(s) must be paid in full; an incident report will be forwarded to OSU Police Department and Environmental Health and Safety for a code violation citation with a potential fine of \$5,000 and one year imprisonment; and student(s) will be referred to Student Conduct Education and Administration.

 If at any time the smoke detector starts beeping periodically, it may mean that the battery is low.
-If this happens, please call the Residential Life Facilities Management Office at 405-744-8510, and they will send someone to replace the battery.
+If this happens, call the Residential Life Facilities Management Office at 405-744-8510, and someone will replace the battery.
 Please do not replace the battery yourself.

-The following chart lists the on-campus residential facilities and shows Fire Safety Systems within each of those facilities.
-The additional charts provide information about fires that have occurred in a residential facility and whether there were any injuries, deaths, or damage attributed to the fire.
+The following chart lists the on-campus residential facilities and shows fire safety systems within each of those facilities.
+The additional charts provide information about fires that have occurred in a residential facility and whether they caused any injuries, deaths or damage.